yixuanh/PXStools/README.md

 *removes* any exposure response, categorical or numerical, to remove from XWAS.
 This should be in the form of a list

 *adjust* method for adjusting for multiple comparison, see ?p.adjust to see other options

+*intermdiate* saves an intermediate file containing the coefficients of covariates.
+Default is False
 _________

 ``manhattan_xwas()``: plots the p values of the XWAS results, analogous to a GWAS manhattan plot.
 Note: since the y axis is in the -log scale, there may be issues with plotting if the p value is zero or very close to zero (taking the neg log of it will be infinite)